gregcaporaso/microbiogeo/doc/notes/best.rst

 **Results:**

-The following result files were actually identical to Test1, I believe this is because the BEST analsis actually matches sample names in the distance matrix to sample names in the "mapping"/variables data.
+The result files were actually identical to Test1, I believe this is because the BEST analsis actually matches sample names in the distance matrix to sample names in the "mapping"/variables data.
 I'm not exactly sure what would make a good negative control at this point.